hb100/blog/content/posts/Fully automated blog.md

 ## Set global username and email parameters for git

-git config --global user.name "Jeroen" git config --global user.email "Jeroen@hb100.nl"
+git config --global user.name "YOUR NAME" git config --global user.email "YOURNAM@yourdomain.com"

 ## Install a theme (we are installing the Terminal theme here).
 Once downloaded it should be in your Hugo themes folder